dvm360’s new editorial advisory board to help guide content

 Dedicated to advancing veterinary technology through training and mentorship, Hughston worked on the committee that developed the California RVT Association’s mentor program, a first-of-its-kind program connecting new technicians with experienced mentors across the state.
-She is the former co-chair of the AVECCT Mentor Committee, currently chairs the AIMVT Credentialing Committee, and is president of National Veterinary Professionals Union.
+She is the former co-chair of the AVECCT Mentor Committee, currently chairs the AIMVT Credentialing Committee, and is president of the National Veterinary Professionals Union.
 Hughston is a frequent national and international speaker on emergency medicine, critical care, small animal internal medicine, and veterinary uses of cannabis.
 She is co-editor of an upcoming textbook on veterinary cannabis use and works with clients as a certified veterinary cannabis counselor.
 She can be found on Facebook (VetTechXpert).

 Fun fact: Hughston attended rodeo camp in Northern California every summer for more than 10 years.